Strangercmd/Test2/README.md

 This is a banking system that I have made.
-Unfortunately, it runs on your local so, you can't close it and have it save your data on it.
-I am currently testing this to see if I can host it to be public.
+I have made it so it stays on your localStorage which means you can close the tab and re-open it and it will remain, just that this is not publich which manes you cannot access the same data on another computer.